-Acquisition costs amount to DKK 221.8m against DKK 114.0m in 2018, an increase of DKK 107.7m.
-The increase is mainly due to acquisition costs in regards to domestic healthcare insurances sold through our new Danish partner Dansk Sundhedssikring A/S. Further to this, Nordic alignment of deferral of acquisition costs has generated extra costs in 2019.
+Acquisition costs amount to DKK 122.1m against DKK 221.8m in 2019, a decrease of DKK 99.7m.
+The decrease is mainly due to lowered acquisition costs because of the discontinued sales of domestic healthcare insurances through our Danish partner Dansk Sundhedssikring A/S.